mjshuff23/aws-cloud-practitioner-essentials/module-5-storage-and-databases.md

 - Amazon Aurora helps to reduce your database costs by reducing unnecessary Input/Output (I/O) operations, while ensuring that your database resources remain reliable and available
 - Consider Amazon Aurora if your workloads require high availability.
 It replicates six copies of your data across three AZ's and continuously backs up your data to **Amazon S3**

+## Amazon DynamoDB

+- A serverless database
+- You create **tables**, a place where you can store and query data.
+  - Data is organized into **items** that have **attributes**
+- If you have one item in your table, or 2 million items in your table, DynamoDB manages the underlying storage for you.
+And you don't need to worry about the scaling of the system, up or down.
+- DynamoDB stores this data redundantly across availability zones and mirrors the data across multiple drives under the hood for you.
+This makes the burden of operating a highly available database, much lower.
+- DynamoDB, beyond being massively scalable, is also highly performant.
+DynamoDB has a **millisecond response time**.
+And when you have applications with potentially million of users, having scalability and reliable lightning fast response times is important.
+- Now, DynamoDB isn't a normal database.
+In the sense that it doesn't use the very widely used query language, sequel, or SQL.
+Relational databases, like a standard MySQL Database, require that you have a well defined schema, in place.
+That might consist of one, or many tables that might relate to each other.
+You then use SQL to query the data.
+- DynamoDB is a non-relational database.
+Non-relational databases tend to have simple flexible schemas, not complex rigid schemas, laying out multiple tables that all relate to each other.
+- With DynamoDB, you can **add and remove attributes from items in the table, at any time**.
+Not every item in the table has to have the same attributes.
+This is great for datasets that have some variation from item to item.
+Because of this flexibility, you cannot run complex SQL queries on it.
+Instead, you would write queries based on a small subset of attributes that are designated as keys.
+- Because of this, the queries that you run are non-relational databases tend to be simpler, and focus on a collection of items from one table, not queries than span multiple tables.
+This query pattern, along with other factors, including the way that the underlying system is designed, allows DynamoDB to be **very quick in response time**, and **highly scalable**
+- NoSQL DB, purpose built with specific use cases, and not the best fit for **every** workload out there.
+Has a 1ms response time.
+Fully managed, highly scalable.

 ## Additional Resources

 - [Instance Stores](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html)